NGlav10/CruiseLine/README.md

 # CruiseLine
-Create a website for a cruise line that integrates a MySQL database
+A website for a cruise line that integrates a MySQL database